About Betsy Todd, MPH, RN

 Delayed diagnosis reduces the window for effective interventions.

-ASD is the most common developmental disability in the United States, yet according to the November CE article, screening rates across the U.S. range from a low of 17.2% in Mississippi to a high of less than 60% […]
+ASD is the most common developmental disability in the United States, yet according to the November CE article, screening rates across the U.S. range from a low of 17.2% in Mississippi to a high of less […]

 2020-11-12T10:16:12-05:00November 12th, 2020|Nursing|0 Comments